cakephp/docs/en/core-libraries/components/authentication.rst

     // From inside a controller or other component.
     $this->Auth->user('id');

+If the current user is not logged in or the key doesn't exist, null will be returned.

 Logging Users Out
 -----------------

+.. php:method:: logout()

 Eventually you'll want a quick way to de-authenticate someone, and redirect them to where they need to go.
 This method is also useful if